Skip to main content

 While you are on paid leave, your insurance premiums will continue to be deducted from your paycheck.

-If you go on unpaid leave it is your responsibility to pay the premiums for your existing coverage through direct billing.
-Benefit Express manages direct billing administration for Vanderbilt.
-You will receive payment coupons directly from Benefit Express.
-Failure to receive payment coupons does not relieve you of your responsibility of making timely premium payments.
+If you go on unpaid leave, it is your responsibility to pay the premiums for your existing coverage through direct billing.
+Empyrean Billing Services manages direct billing administration for Vanderbilt.
+You will receive payment invoices directly from Billing Services.
+Failure to receive invoices does not relieve you of your responsibility of making timely premium payments.

 Direct Billing Process